LordHandLee/RankOne_API/README.md

 For use as part of Worldwide Dataset project and other projects at the UNCW FaceAging lab.
 Makes use of the ROC SDK without making direct contact with the chawkface server.

+Allows for simple Rank One facial recognition algorithms to be easily integrated into any project or codebase and run from a non-licensed computer.
+Functionality includes one2one and one2N comparison using images or entire directories of images as input.
+Built using Flask and python.

 ### Prerequisites